agzalewska/react-scrollable-img-gallery/README.md

 Hovering over an image allows the user to see the name of the potographer, who took the picture, their avatar and the number of likes the photo received.

-Clicking on the photographer's avatar will redirect the user to the photographer's website.
+Clicking on the photographer's avatar will redirect the user to the photographer's portfolio website.

 # Getting Started with Create React App